 What Do We Want for Blaine County?

-Nothing but knapweed (above)?
-Or fields of jewel-like native plants and pollinators (right)?
+Nothing but knapweed (above left)?
+Or fields of jewel-like native plants and pollinators (above right and right)?

 Nurture the Natives